 - Leadership Development: Identify and prepare your future leaders.
 Use competency management tools such as skills assessments and gap analysis to identify which of your employees are best prepared to take on leadership roles today.
 Also, look for employees who could become leaders over time.
 Provide those employees the training, development plans, support, and experiences that will strengthen their leadership competencies.
 Then, they’ll be ready when you need them.

 - Succession Planning: Start years in advance to plan for succession and to groom the next generation of leaders.
 Retirement.
 Changing business climate.
 Industry shifts.
 Whatever the reason, Under Armour reminded us this week that every organization should be planning now for a smooth transition when it’s time for senior executives to step aside.
-Mature competency management programs help ensure that the successors have the knowledge, tools, and skills to successfully manage through the critical transition – and beyond.
+Mature competency programs help ensure that the successors have the knowledge, tools, and skills to successfully manage through the critical transition – and beyond.

 - Business Continuity Planning.
 Expect the unexpected.
 Don’t let natural disasters, pandemics, or other crises disrupt the business of your organization when groups of employees are suddenly unable to work.
-Up-to-date competency management systems can provide a ready catalog of employee skills, so you can quickly analyze your losses and develop an actionable response.
+Up-to-date competency or skills management systems can provide a ready catalog of employee skills, so you can quickly analyze your losses and develop an actionable response.

 Optimizing Competency Management

 As an enterprise initiative, competency management delivers powerful insights about an organization’s workforce today – and its potential to thrive in the future.
 But it has a lot of moving parts.
-Use available competency management tools to optimize your program, including these:
+Use available competency tools to optimize your program, including these:

 - Skills Assessments: These days, most employee and manager skills assessments are conducted online, but you may do some of your skills assessments in person.
 However you do your assessments, be sure that there is consistency from one to the next, so you have objective results that help you better understand the current skills of your workforce.